If you feel you are not getting enough out of life, you may be falling for one of three misconceptions that today’s society believes.

 Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

-I am not alone.
+But there is another picture hidden within this image that reveals something not so wonderful about life today.
 The daily grind that is modern society is causing many to lose touch.
-Millions flit their eyes from screen to screen throughout the day—from smartphone to tablet to computer to television.
+Millions flit their eyes from screen to screen throughout the day.
 We sometimes barely even stop to look at the person next to us.

 We think: If only I could become more resourceful with my time.
 I could get more done.
 I could relax more.
 We try to multitask more efficiently, but to no avail.
 More tasks pile up.